evt-project/evt-viewer-angular/README.md

 2 - A short guide to EVT
 --------------------------------
-If you are interested in **using** EVT 2 to prepare an edition right away, you should probably download the ready-to-use release package that can be downloaded from [SourceForge](https://sourceforge.net/projects/evt-project/).
+If you are interested in **using** EVT to prepare an edition right away, you should probably download the ready-to-use release package that can be downloaded from [SourceForge](https://sourceforge.net/projects/evt-project/).
 See the *Installation and use* section first, then *Configuration*, to understand how EVT works and how you can use it to publish your editions.
 A more detailed guide will be published separately, as a reference manual, and will also include instructions about customization.

-If, on the other hand, you are interested in **developing** a specific functionality in EVT 2, or in modifying an existing one, or preparing your edition with the most recent (yet stable) version of EVT, you should download the [*GitHub Development framework*](https://github.com/evt-project/evt-viewer).
+If, on the other hand, you are interested in **developing** a specific functionality in EVT, or in modifying an existing one, or preparing your edition with the most recent (yet stable) version of EVT, you should download the [*GitHub Development framework*](https://github.com/evt-project/evt-viewer).
 See the *Development framework installation and use* section to know how to install and configure the environment needed for this purpose.
 If you intend to change the source code for personal needs, please **fork** the project.
 If you want to contribute to the main project (by fixing a bug or adding a feature), please ask for a **pull request** and/or contact us at evt.developers@gmail.com.

 ### 2.1 - Installation and use
 Work in progress... stay in touch!